faseehahmed1/Food-order-app/README.md

 ## Overview

-I built an app that allows users to be add itmes to a cart.
+I built an app that allows users to add items from the menu to a shopping cart, the cart displays the quantity and total cost of all items.
+This project implements the basic concepts of React:

 - Using React hook useState and useContext
 - Reusing components